github/codeql/docs/query-help-style-guide.md

 ### File structure and layout

-Query files are written using a custom XML format, and stored in a file with a `.qhelp` extension.
+Query help files are written using a custom XML format, and stored in a file with a `.qhelp` extension.
 The basic structure is as follows:

 ```
 <!DOCTYPE qhelp SYSTEM "qhelp.dtd">